Rellotscrewdriver/Rellotscrewdriver/README.md

 - I’m self-learning to make 2D games
 - I'm looking for a little collaboration and contribution this year because I suck at it
 - I’m currently working on 2D beat 'em up game, not sure when It's gonna be looking good
-- 2021 Resolution: Contribute to some more to Open Source projects
+- 2022 Resolution: I first complete my projects and then work on other people's projects
-- 2022 Resolution: participate in Gamejams, where people make games within a time limit with a specificed theme
+- 2023 Resolution: learn unity and participate in Gamejams, where people make games within a time limit with a specificed theme
 - Fun fact: I like retro stuff and the 80s nostalgia (Thanks to Vice City) even though I was never born in that era

 ---